Skip to main content

 Examples

-In this example we specify a predicate on its own, which is dependant only on the value of the property we're validating.
+In this example we specify a predicate on its own, which is dependent only on the value of the property we're validating.

 import { Validator } from 'fluentvalidation-ts';